jun92/RedisLib/README.md

-# RedisLib for C Sharp
+# Redis Library for C Sharp
 Redis library for super easy to use.. under development..